Companies welcome end to China quarantines for visitors - KESQ

 The British Chamber of Commerce expressed hope China will restart normal processing of business visas to allow “resumption of crucial people to people exchanges.”
 It said that will “contribute to restoring optimism and reinstating China as a priority investment destination.”

+The move “will potentially boost business confidence,” but companies are likely to “wait to see how the situation on the ground evolves” before making long-term decisions, the European Chamber of Commerce in China said in a statement.

-Meanwhile, Japan said all visitors from China will undergo virus tests starting Friday as a “temporary emergency measure” in response to the country’s flood of infections.
+Meanwhile, Japan announced visitors from China will undergo virus tests starting Friday as a “temporary emergency measure.”

 Visitors who test positive will be quarantined for one week, Prime Minister Fumio Kishida announced.
 He said Japan also would reduce a planned increase in the number of flights between Japan and China “just to be safe.”